DeclanChidlow/vale.rocks/src/posts/regarding-my-death.md

 In the event of degenerative disease, I may show moments of lucidity or my old self, but these will not be representative and shouldn't be taken as reasons to prolong my suffering.

 I support the right to voluntary assisted dying or equivalent options where suffering outweighs existence.
 I will take that option.
-I’d rather go early while still somewhat myself than late, after I’m gone in everything but name.
+I'd rather go early while still somewhat myself than late, after I'm gone in everything but name.

-If medical science ever advances to the point where my mind could be restored or repaired, then I'd like to pursue that, but otherwise, don’t freeze me, tube me, or preserve me just for the idea of potential.
+If medical science ever advances to the point where my mind could be restored or repaired, then I'd like to pursue that, but otherwise, don't freeze me, tube me, or preserve me just for the idea of potential.
 I'm [undecided on my preference](https://vale.rocks/micros/20250413-1511) regarding whole brain emulation, so I wish to opt-out.

+I'd prefer that nobody attempts one of those 'speak to dead person by feeding their information into AI' things.

-## Donate My Organs
+## Dealing With My Body

 I am a registered organ donor in Australia and would like my organs to be donated as first priority upon my death.

 If necessary, mangle my body to get my organs out.
 Please do not allow my organs or any other useful part of my body to be wasted for the sake of preserving my appearance or structure.
 My body without me is a resource and should be reaped as such.

-## Don't Bury Me

 When I die, I don't want my body to be buried with any permanency.
-It is a waste of space on the surface of this planet.
+It is a waste of valuable space on the surface of this planet.
 Ideally my remains following any potential organ donation will be donated to science or medical research, [^1] but otherwise it should be subject to cremation, resomation, promession, or being pushed off a jetty.

 I also wouldn't take issue with a mushroom burial suit as long as I don't have a marked grave plot taking up space.
 That kinda defeats the point.
 The matter that makes up my form has been other things before and will be other things after.